 Yassine: When speaking about previous COPs, I think people generalize too much by saying that nothing is being achieved.
 We need to look at it from another angle: There are many agreements shaping up, but are they being implemented?
 That’s the real question.
 In my opinion, the most important aspects that are missing in these climate change negotiations are justice and solidarity.
-We need to make sure that wealthy countries deliver on the funding for adaptation that they’ve promised to the most financially vulnerable countries.
+We need to make sure that wealthy countries deliver on the funding—for both climate mitigation and adaptation—that they’ve promised to the most financially vulnerable countries.

 It’s also where we push to make sure that the financing gap is addressed.
-We want to see more funding that promotes regenerative agriculture and Integrated Landscape Management.
+We want to see more funding that promotes community-led, nature-based solutions, like regenerative agriculture and Integrated Landscape Management.
 We want governments and the private sector to set ambitious commitments and work toward achieving science-based targets that enable climate-resilient development.

 Q: Can the general public attend or participate in any side events at COP?